 AI competitor research works when it stops being a surveillance habit and becomes a strategic system.
 Public data is not valuable because it is abundant.
 It is valuable because it reveals repeatable market signals when interpreted with discipline.

 The Signal Ladder helps you separate shallow visibility from meaningful evidence.
-Disclosure Delta helps you detect the gap between story and business reality.
+Disclosure Delta helps you detect the gap between public story and business reality.
 Pattern Drift helps you see directional movement before the market turns it into consensus.
-And the Public-Data Edge Loop gives you a way to convert all of that into action.
+The Public-Data Edge Loop gives you a way to convert all of that into action.

 That is the deeper point.
 Competitive advantage rarely comes from secret information.
 More often, it comes from seeing public information better than other people do, earlier than other people do, and acting on it with more coherence.

 If you want AI competitor research to produce competitive leverage, do not aim for omniscience.
 Aim for structured interpretation.
-In most markets, that is enough to create an edge that competitors can see only after it starts working.
+In most markets, that is enough to create an edge that competitors only recognize after it starts working.